 You can also be collaborative by gradually easing away from your leadership role as lessening involvement as a project progresses.
 It’s also important to demonstrate the integrity, accountability, and empathy that you want to see in your team members.

-Messaging tools, project management systems, knowledge management platforms, and group video chat applications help teams stay on top of their work assignments and communicate freely, especially for geographically dispersed teams.
+Messaging tools, project management systems, AI knowledge base software, and group video chat applications help teams stay on top of their work assignments and communicate freely, especially for geographically dispersed teams.
 Choose software that’s compatible with the programs your team already uses.
 Such tools can raise productivity by up to 30%.